scott-mewett/collector/README.md

         name: logs-volume
 ```

-Note: In the above document, <USER_TOKEN> should be replaced by a security token issued by RealTheory.
+Note: In the above document, <USER_TOKEN> will be replaced by a security token issued by RealTheory.